cydriclopez/pgsql-parse-json/README.md

 psql (14.2 (Debian 14.2-1.pgdg110+1))
 Type "help" for help.

-# In 7.3. we mapped into the containers pgsql-json folder.
+# In 7.3. we mapped into the container's pgsql-json folder.
-# So we change into that folder.
+# So here we change into that folder.
 postgres=# \cd pgsql-json/

 # We list the folders in this pgsql-json folder